 Again, you can do a lot with your Teachable site including adding a blog or other customizable pages like and “about me” or an “FAQ.”

 This is a beefy section where you can customize any and all standard text on your site to better fit your brand and voice.

-This is where you can add custom code snippets for Facebook tracking pixels, analytics tools, and other web services.
-This section might look intimidating, but our Knowledge Base will walk you through.
+This is where you can add custom code snippets.
+These can be used in Facebook tracking pixels, analytics tools, and other web services.
+This section might look intimidating, but our Knowledge Base walks you through.